Start the service

 service scyld-cloud-workstation restart

-To run scyld-cloud-workstation directly rather than as a service (this is usually only useful for debugging purposes), use the scyld-cloud-workstation.sh start-up script.
+To run scyld-cloud-workstation directly rather than as a service, use the scyld-cloud-workstation.sh start-up script.
+This is usually only useful for debugging purposes.
 Usage information can be obtained by passing the --help flag.

 usage: scyld-cloud-workstation OPTIONS